-Imran Khan's Party To Sit In Opposition In Pakistan's Parliament; To Protest Against Poll Rigging
+Imran Khan's party to sit in Opposition in Pakistan's Parliament; to protest against poll rigging

 Speaking on the Express Tribune newspaper, Hasan highlighted that PTI’s founder has consistently advocated for engaging with all political parties.
 He emphasised that if political parties engage in positive politics, there is no harm in holding meetings and fostering collaboration.

 “The purpose of contacting political parties is not at all an electoral alliance; our aim is that all political parties come together on one platform,” stated Hasan during the programme.
-(Agencies)

-Imran Khan’s Party To Sit In Opposition In Pakistan’s Parliament; To Protest Against Poll Rigging

-Islamabad, Feb 17: Jailed former prime minister Imran Khan’s party has decided to sit in the Opposition in Parliament while launching a countrywide protest against alleged rigging in the elections after its efforts to form the next government failed.
+(PTI)